 Xavier McKinney is one of the leaders of the Giants defense, and could be next in line for a big payday.
 Pinnock made a highlight-reel interception on Sunday, and is the leading candidate to start alongside McKinney.
 McCain, a veteran offseason signee, is his main competition.
 Belton struggled immensely as a rookie in 2022, but has a chance to re-write the narrative this summer.

 In: Graham Gano (K), Jamie Gillan (P), Casey Kreiter (LS)

-Gano is one of the best kickers in the league, while Kreiter is an insanely consistent long snapper.
-Gillan, also known as the “Scottish Hammer,” is coming off a rough 2023.
-He's set to be the starting punter, but fans were calling for him to be replaced in recent months.
+Gano is one of the best kickers in the league, and seemingly continues to get better every year.
+Kreiter should return as the long snapper.
+Gillan, also known as the "Scottish Hammer," is coming off a rough 2023.
+He's set to be the starting punter, but he really needs to showcase improved play this fall and winter.